 The physics program prepares majors for graduate study in physics or astronomy, as well as for professional schools of medicine, dentistry, and engineering.
 In particular, the pre-engineering track within physics prepares students for transfer to advanced undergraduate standing in engineering at City College, CUNY.
 The problem-solving skills physics degree recipients acquire also qualifies them for a variety of careers in industry including finance.
 We aim to ensure that students develop the skills and background to master the underlying physical principles of their discipline.

 The physics discipline dedicates itself to making accessible a rigorous, high quality science education to a culturally and ethnically diverse population with widely varying degrees of science proficiency and preparation.
 We proudly provide research experiences for undergraduate physics majors through programs sponsored by the NIH, NSF, NASA, and other federal, State and City agencies.

 Students interested in majoring in physics or pre-engineering should take Univ.
 Physics I (Physics 151) and its corequisite Calculus I (Math 121) as early as possible in their studies.
-Please come to the Dept. of Earth & Physical Sciences in Room 2F09 for proper advisement.
+Please come to the Dept. of Earth and Physical Sciences in Room 2F09 for proper advisement.

 Medical Physics Option